 Piercing Gun or Needle Piercing – Which Is Safe to Use During Pregnancy?

 There is a higher risk of trauma to skin tissue if a gun is used for piercing.
 A sharp disposable needle is far less painful and hygienically safer than a piercing gun which can malfunction and cause injury.
 However, you must sterilize the equipment to prevent cross-contamination and infection.

 When Can You Get Your Body Parts Pierced in Pregnancy?

-There are health risks associated with piercing.
-If proper care is not taken, you may be prone to infections and eventually, may even contract Hepatitis B, Hepatitis C or HIV/ AIDS by using non-sterile instruments or supplies.
-Another possibility is that your body may reject the piercing as a foreign object and the wound won’t heal.
+There are health risks associated with pregnancy piercing.
+If proper care is not taken, you may be prone to infections and, eventually, may even contract Hepatitis B, Hepatitis C or HIV/AIDS by using non-sterile instruments or supplies.
+Another possibility is that your body may reject the piercing as a foreign object, and the wound won’t heal.
 It is best to wait until you deliver to get any piercing done.